Solar Energy in NSW

 NSW is a leader in the development of large-scale solar projects.
 These solar farms support jobs and investment in regional NSW, help to diversify the State’s energy mix and drive down costs for future large-scale solar developments.

-There are seven major operating large-scale solar farms in NSW.
+There are 16 major operating large-scale solar farms in NSW.
 Solar farms use the same technology as rooftop solar systems, but on a larger scale.

-The share of solar, wind and bioenergy has more than DOUBLED from 4% to 9% of NSW’s energy mix
+The share of solar and wind has more than DOUBLED from 5% to 12% of NSW’s energy mix.

 NSW households and businesses are also seeing the benefits of solar.

 This graph shows the strong growth of solar across all scales from rooftops all the way to solar farms connecting to the electricity grid.

 Solar energy is generated by using particles of light (photons) as separate sunlight particles or in wave-mode.
 Solar photovoltaic (PV) cells convert the energy inside the particle directly into electricity.